 - Need advanced geo-targeting?
 Go for Bright Data.

 - Are you a beginner?
-Stick with Smartproxy for ease of use.
+Stick with Decodo for ease of use.

 - Handling a large-scale project?
 Bright Data offers more power.